Biography

 2023

-Published The Curatorial Forum - A website designed as a platform to enable dialogue and collaborative professional development within curatorial practices.
+Published The Curatorial Forum - A website designed to enable dialogue and collaborative professional development within curatorial practices.

 2022